Product-Led vs Sales-Led GTM: Complete Strategy Comparison

 Common Hybrid Models

-Many organisations now use "Product-Led Sales," using product usage data to identify high-potential users already experiencing value.
+Many organisations now use "Product-Led Sales," using product usage data to identify high-potential users already experiencing value — a pattern frequently profiled across the Salesforce blog and LinkedIn Sales Solutions blog.
 Others provide optional sales assistance for product-led customers who want guidance.
 Some apply product-led approaches for SMB/mid-market and sales-led for enterprise customers.

 Examples of Effective Hybrid GTM